FelixDeLeon11/Cartoon-Locator/README.md

 # **Cartoon-Locator**

 **Cartoon-Locator** is a simple android app that allows users to find where they can watch new and classic cartoons originating from the United States.
+App uses The Movie Database (TMDb) API.
 Completed Functionality:

 - [x] User is welcomed to a list of the most popular cartoons in the US in decreasing popularity.